informalsystems/interchain/security/rate-limiter.md

 ### Assumptions

 The IBC rate limiter module has access to a `bank` module similar to the one implemented in the [SDK](https://github.com/cosmos/cosmos-sdk/blob/main/x/bank/README.md).
 The specification assumes that this module permits the rate limiter module to query:
-(i) the escrowed amount for a given denom and channel pair via the `bank.GetEscrowedAmount` function, and (ii) the total available supply of tokens of a given denom via the `bank.GetAvailableSupply` function.
+(i) the escrowed amount for a given port/channel/denom triple via the `bank.GetEscrowedAmount` function, and (ii) the total available supply of tokens of a given denom via the `bank.GetAvailableSupply` function.

 See also [Limitations and Recommendations](#limitations-and-recommendations).